Calculus I & II

 - The University Learning Center in GL 120.
 If you go and there are tutors available, you will get immediate help.
 Otherwise, you will have to make an appointment.
 The phone number is 305-348-2180.
 For those of you living closer to the Biscayne Bay campus, the Math Lab there is in ACI 160 and the phone number is 305-919-5927.

-- The Office of Multicultural Programs and Services in GC 216.
-Tutoring is available to all students, whether you are a minority or not, but by appointment only.
-The phone number is 305-348-2436.
-Or you can go to the AAA Tutorial Office in GC 265 or call 305-348-6425.
+- Tutoring is available to all students through the Multicultural Programs and Services office in GC 216.
+You may receive free tutoring, whether you are a minority or not, but by appointment only.
+The phone number of the main MPAS office is 305-348-2436, or you can call the AAA Tutorial Office directly at 305-348-6425.
+You may visit the Tutorial Office at GC 267 or email them at firstname.lastname@example.org."

 - Prof. Rosenthal's lectures are available on DVD at the audio-visual desk on the fifth floor of the University Park library.
 They must be watched on the library's machines.
 There are two or three lessons on each DVD.
 See the chart for more details on the contents of each DVD.
 Each instructor emphasizes different material so these lectures should be used to supplement your instructor's lectures, not replace them.